This is a picture of Recurrent Ileostomy Prolapse: an Old Problem

 Unfortunately, removal of colon does not stop a disease process and most definitely does not restore your health.

 The truth is that after colitis surgery (full colectomy) your life will never be the same again…

 And its NOT just my opinion.

-Here is a medical opinion from Europe about colectomy published in GUT Magazine by British Society of Gastroenerology.
+Here is a medical opinion by Dr. Ochsenkuhn (IBD center of the University of Munich) and Dr. D’Haens (Academic Medical Centre, Amsterdam) about colectomy published in GUT Magazine by British Society of Gastroenerology.

 “When all medical treatment options have been exhausted, patients with badly controllable UC usually undergo colectomy.
 It is often stated that by removing the colon normal life can be restored in all patients, this is unfortunately rarely the case.
 A variety of complications can occur after surgery.
 Pouchitis, pouch leakage, pelvic abscesses, pouch fistulae, small bowel obstruction, anastomotic stricture, postoperative bleeding, faecal incontinence, sexual dysfunction and female infertility are frequent.”